futureoceanslab/Fisheries-Resilience-Index/data/README.md

 - CATCH.DEP (numeric): Catch dependency factor.
 See "CATCH DEPENDENCY (S3)" in 2.A in "SI 2.
 Indicators and Factors" for details on computation.
 - FLEET.MOBILITY (numeric): Fleet mobility factor.
 See "FLEET MOBILITY (S2)" in 2.A in "SI 2.
 Indicators and Factors" for details on computation.
 - GEAR.DIVERSITY (numeric): Gear diversity factor.
 See "GEAR.DIVERSITY (S1)" in 2.A in "SI 2.
 Indicators and Factors" for details on computation.

+## institutional_indicators_cod.csv and institutional_indicators_hake.csv

+Columns:

+- SPECIES (character): Species
+- COUNTRIES (character): ISO Alpha-2 Country code.
+- STOCK (character): Stock
+- HDI (numeric): Development indicator.
+Human Development Index.
+See "DEVELOPMENT (I4)" in 3.A in "SI 2.
+Indicators and Factors" for details
+- TAC (integer): Catch quotas indicator.
+Totall allowable catch.
+See "CATCH QUOTAS (I3)" in 3.A in "SI 2.
+Indicators and Factors" for details
+- Swaps (numeric): Property rights indicator.
+Monetary exchange of quota in a country.
+See "PROPERTY.RIGHTS (I2)" in 3.A in "SI 2.
+Indicators and Factors" for details
+- Norganizations (integer): Co-Management indicator.
+See "CO.MANAGEMENT (I1)" in 3.A in "SI 2.
+Indicators and Factors" for details

+## institutional_factors_cod.csv and institutional_factors_hake.csv

+Columns:

+- SPECIES (character): Species
+- COUNTRIES (character): ISO Alpha-2 Country code.
+- STOCK (character): Stock
+- DEVELOPMENT (numeric): Development factor.
+See "DEVELOPMENT (I4)" in 3.A in "SI 2.
+Indicators and Factors" for details on computation.
+- QUOTAS (numeric): Catch quotas factor.
+See "CATCH QUOTAS (I3)" in 3.A in "SI 2.
+Indicators and Factors" for details on computation.
+- PROPERTY.RIGHTS (numeric): Property rights factor.
+See "PROPERTY.RIGHTS (I2)" in 3.A in "SI 2.
+Indicators and Factors" for details on computation.
+- CO.MANAGEMENT (numeric): Co-management factor.
+See "CO.MANAGEMENT (I1)" in 3.A in "SI 2.
+Indicators and Factors" for details on computation.